robregan/github-cheat-sheet/README.md

 git branch -M main (here we are just changing the name of our branch from master to main, it is the more updated way)

-git remote add origin https://github.com/<username>/<repo-name>.git (adds the remote repo to your local folder, you can copy and paste this line from github.com after you create a new repo)
+git remote add origin https://github.com/username/repo-name.git (adds the remote repo to your local folder, you can copy and paste this line from github.com after you create a new repo)
-    -- also when you see these <> in a code example you dont include them

 -----------